mikestreety/mikestreety/app/content/blog/an-introduction-to-css-preprocessors.md

 title: An Introduction to CSS Preprocessors
 date: 2014-03-24
 updated: 2017-06-22
 intro: Writing and updating CSS can be a repetitive, tedious and arduous task - especially for big projects.
-CSS preprocessors can help with that - amalgamating related styles and helping you ...
+CSS preprocessors can help with that - amalgamating related styles and helping you make your style sheets more DRY
 tags:
  - Web
  - CSS